 My Awful Experience With This Conversation Technique

-Just recently I was in an uber, and the driver tried to start conversation, but he couldn’t figure out that people don’t respond well to an unending barrage of questions.
+Just recently I was in an Uber, and the driver tried to start a conversation, but he couldn’t figure out that people don’t respond well to an unending barrage of questions.
 I tried to be friendly with him, but the conversation felt so contrived, awkward, and forced.